Entry Year Experience

 The purpose of gender studies is to help students come to a better understanding of themselves as responsible individuals operating within a gendered cultural context, paying special attention to perspectives involving women.

-The purpose of international education is to challenge students to understand our place within the world and to provide basic knowledge about cultures, people or nations beyond the borders of the United States.
+The purpose of global studies is to challenge students to understand our place within the world and to provide basic knowledge about cultures, people or nations beyond the borders of the United States.

 The purpose of studying the natural sciences is to help students understand nature and how the processes of scientific investigation lead to new discoveries.
 The credits must be taken in approved courses and courses must include a laboratory component.

 The purpose of studying the social sciences is to develop an understanding of social systems, the dynamics of individual and group behavior and the forces that operate in social relationships.
-Credits must be taken in approved courses in the following disciplines: Agricultural Industries, Criminal Justice, Economics, Ethnic Studies, Geography, Media, Political Science, Psychology, Sociology, Speech, and Women’s and Gender Studies.
+All students must complete six credits in two different social sciences disciplines.

 General Policies